LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Evaluation

 \subsection{RQ2.3: Sensitivity}

+In this section, we implement two prevalent decoding methods from LLMs with comprehensive hyperparameter settings to thoroughly evaluate the performance of \tool: Beam Search and Temperature Sampling.

-As we introduced in \secref{sec:background}, modern NMT systems apply the beam search algorithm to generate the output token.
+\fakeparagraph{Experimental Setup} In the first configuration, we investigate the impact of varying the beam search size on the efficiency of LLMs.
+As we introduced in \secref{sec:background}, modern LLMs apply the beam search algorithm to generate the output token.
 The beam search algorithm requires one hyper-parameter, the beam search size (\texttt{num\_beams}), to define the search space.
-In \secref{sec:effectiveness}, we evaluate the effectiveness of \tool under each NMT systems' default \texttt{num\_beams}.
+In \secref{sec:effectiveness}, we evaluate the effectiveness of \tool under each LLMs' default \texttt{num\_beams}.
 In this section, we evaluate whether \tool is sensitive to the configuration of \texttt{num\_beams}.
-We configure each NMT system under test with different \texttt{num\_beams} (ranging from 1 to 5) and measure the I-Loops of the generated test samples.
-The experimental results are shown in \figref{fig:sensitive}.
-From the results, we observe that when the beam search size \texttt{num\_beams} is set to 1, the test samples generated by \tool can degrade the NMT systems efficiency slightly more than other beam search size settings.
-This is because when \texttt{num\_beams}=1, the token generation process is a gradient-smooth process, and the token search space is limited.
-Thus, our gradient-guided approach can trigger more severe efficiency degradation under this configuration.
-Importantly, under other configurations where \texttt{num\_beams} ranges from 2 to 5, \tool can still trigger NMT systems' efficiency degradation in a stable and severe manner (\eg T5 requires more than 100\% and 300\% computations).
+We configure each LLM under test with different \texttt{num\_beams} (ranging from 1 to 5) and measure the I-Loops, GPU latency, and GPU energy consumption of the generated test samples.
+In the second configuration, we focus on the effects of enabling sampling (do\_sample = true) and varying the temperature parameter(\ie 0.1, 0.3, 0.5, 0.7 and 0.9) to understand its impact on \tool.
+The temperature parameter controls the level of randomness in the sampling process, with lower temperatures leading to less variability and higher temperatures allowing for more diverse outputs.